Persistence

 Storing

-After updating the contents of the GigaMap, simply call store, just like usual.
+After updating the contents of the GigaMap, call gigaMap.store() to persist the changes:

 gigaMap.store();